In This Article

 LetsGetChecked PCOS Test is an at-home testing option for women with too much testosterone.
 It is known to be one of the most effective tests available.

-It can help diagnose polycystic ovary syndrome (PCOS).
-While it is normally used to check for excess testosterone, women can also use it to test low testosterone levels.
+The test primarily helps diagnose polycystic ovary syndrome (PCOS).
+But it can also be used to test low testosterone levels.

 Alternatively, you can take the EverlyWell Testosterone Test to check your free testosterone levels.

-If you decide to take an at-home test, you can discuss your results with your healthcare provider.
+If you take an at-home test, you can discuss your results with your healthcare provider.

-An at-home testosterone test is right for people who:
+An at-home testosterone test could be beneficial for people who:

 Testosterone in women can be a complex issue.
 This is especially true because it’s not considered a “typical” female health concern.

-If you suspect hormonal imbalance you can undergo testing with your doctor or at home to get an idea of where you stand.
+If you suspect hormonal imbalance, you can undergo testing with your doctor or at home for an assessment.